shaloo/docs.arcana/docs/ca/introduction/ca.md

 ---
-alias: ca
+alias: ca-top
-title: 'Chain Abstraction'
+title: 'Introduction'
 template: ca-style.html
 description: 'What is Chain Abstraction and what does Arcana Offer.'
 arcana:
   root_rel_path: ..
 ---

-# Chain Abstraction (CA)
+# Introduction

 {% include "./text-snippets/ca/what_is_ca.md" %}